iCliniq Logo

 • Clinical Tests: There are specific clinical tests that can help in assessing nerve and vascular compression in the shoulder.
 The "Quadrilateral Space Compression Test" is one such test.
 During this test, the doctor will exert pressure on the quadrilateral space while maneuvering the arm into specific positions to determine if it elicits the same symptoms that the person has been experiencing.

-• Imaging Studies: Imaging studies can be helpful in ruling out other conditions and visualizing any structural abnormalities.
-MRI (magnetic resonance imaging) may be ordered to assess soft tissues, muscles, and nerves in the shoulder area.
+• Imaging Studies: Imaging studies can help rule out other conditions and visualize any structural abnormalities.
+MRI (magnetic resonance imaging) may be ordered to assess soft tissues, muscles (atrophy of teres minor muscle), and nerves in the shoulder area.
+Other imaging studies include digital subtraction angiography, magnetic resonance angiography, and computed tomography angiography which can show PHCA occlusion.
+Another test, called arteriography, can show compression of the artery when the arm is lifted and rotated outward.

 • Electromyography (EMG) and Nerve Conduction Studies: These tests can help evaluate the electrical activity of muscles and the function of nerves.
 EMG can detect nerve damage or compression and determine if the axillary nerve is affected in QSS.

-• Angiography: Angiography may be used to assess the blood flow in the posterior humeral circumflex artery, which could be affected in QSS.
+• Angiography: Angiography may be used to assess the blood flow in the posterior humeral circumflex artery, which could be compressed in QSS.

-• Differential Diagnosis: It is essential for the doctor to rule out other conditions that may present with similar symptoms, such as rotator cuff injuries, impingement syndrome, or brachial plexus compression.
+• Differential Diagnosis: The doctor needs to rule out other conditions that may present with similar symptoms, such as rotator cuff injuries, cervical spine pathology, labral injuries, impingement syndrome, or brachial plexus pathologies.

 1. Conservative Treatment: